sjmoran/emacs_init.el/README.md

-# A flexible and powerful Emacs-based Data Science/Machine Learning IDE
+# A flexible and powerful Emacs-based Data Science IDE
 Configuration file for my personal Emacs Scientific programming environment

 This Emacs environment configuration file enables a rich Python programming IDE.
 I tend to favour a lightweight and fast Emacs environment in my day-to-day programming and Scientific research work (rather than a more feature rich IDE such as PyCharm).